penut85420/Slightly-sweet-sour/README.md

 ### I might be able to help:
 I like to do my best to help people but may not have any foundation.

-* Coding - C , Java & Python.Now is learning the three Front-end brothers.
+* Coding - C , Java & Python.
+Now is learning the three Front-end brothers.
-* Translation - English & Chinese.Now is learning Japanese.
+* Translation - English & Chinese.
+Now is learning Japanese.
 * Limerick - Write some poems or songs.
-* Accompany - Can write letters or play games together?Hope you can be happy :)
+* Accompany - Can write letters or play games together?
+Hope you can be happy :)
 * Or any you want me to help
->Honoured for your dispatch
+> Honoured for your dispatch

 For more information here is my [WIKI](https://zh.wikipedia.org/wiki/User:%E5%BE%AE%E7%94%9C%E7%9A%84%E9%85%B8)(WIP)